 With a small selection of lodges, Etosha National Park never gets too crowded.
 Even with our best animal sighting we only saw three other cars, and that was a lion kill with hyenas, jackals, and vultures circling around waiting to get some dinner.
 In neighboring South Africa and in Kruger there could be 50 cars.

 Etosha National Park Guide

 All of the parks in Namibia have the same pricing structure and the same goes for Etosha National Park.
 The parks are also the cheapest we found in all of Africa for foreigners and are fairly well maintained.
 All Etosha National Park fees are payable at the gate at time of entrance.
 Park fees are valid for 24 hours.

 - Children Under 16: Free Of Charge

 Etosha National Park Gate Times

-When entering the park all gates have the exact opening and closing times displayed.
-Of course, asking when entering certainly won’t hurt.
-Exiting out of National Parks will generally resuls in some heavy fines and a strong talking to by the rangers.
+When entering the park, all gates have the exact opening and closing times displayed.
+Of course, you can ask the staff when entering the park to get the correct times.
+Exiting out of National Parks will generally result in some fines and a strong talking to by the rangers.

 Etosha National Park Gates

-There are four entrance gates to Etosha.
+There are four entrance gates to Etosha National Park.
 The two main gates to the park are Anderson’s Gate and Von Lindequest Gate.
 However, there are four gates visitors can enter into Etosha National Park.